 Take a walk along Yarra

 Speaking of walking, this is great place to start your journey in the city.
 Yarra is probably one of the most famous rivers in the whole Australia, with it signifying the unity of its people.
-The river is surrounded by skyscrapers and awesome sculptures, making it a relaxing activity for tourists and visitors.
+Skyscrapers surround the river and awesome sculptures, making it a relaxing activity for tourists and visitors.
 If you’re lucky, you can even catch the rowing clubs in their dragon boats.

 Visit the ACMI